 I first exhibited this project at Smith College May 2014.
 In the political atmosphere surrounding Israel and Palestine on our American college campus, I initially tried to make a project that was apolitical.
 I wanted to hold up photos of a time spent studying Hebrew in Israel that could be just photos—a travel account of sights seen.
 But every idea morphed into something that was looking for meaning, looking to make a statement, or fearful of what statement would be hastily read between the lines.

 I almost preferred to hide behind meaninglessness and allow the viewers to take what they would from it.

 I began studying about Israel and Palestine in my first year at Smith.
 My mother is Israeli, and my entire family from her side lives in Israel.
 Yet, I was surprised when I first found out that the country had only been founded in 1948.
 From my childhood experiences, it was a place of never-ending summer, ice cream and cousins.
-Since that class, I’ve studied about Israel and Palestine and in Israel/Palestine on various occasions; I spent time in Jerusalem and Be'er Sheva learning Hebrew, and I’m now finishing a Masters in Middle Eastern and Islamic Studies in Jerusalem and learning Arabic.
+Since that class, I’ve studied about Israel and Palestine and in Israel/Palestine on various occasions; I spent time in Jerusalem and Be'er Sheva learning Hebrew, and finished my Masters in Middle Eastern and Islamic Studies in Jerusalem and am learning Arabic.